odedglas/node-execution-context/README.md

 ### run(fn: Function, context: unknown)

 Runs given callback that will be exposed to the given context.
-The context will be exposed within all callbacks and promises chain that will be trigger from given fn.
+The context will be exposed to all callbacks and promise chains triggered from the given `fn`.

 ### get()

 Gets the current asynchronous execution context.

-> This API may throw CONTEXT_DOES_NOT_EXISTS error if accessed without initializing the context properly.
+> This API may throw CONTEXT_DOES_NOT_EXIST error if accessed without initializing the context properly.

 ### set(context: unknown)

 Sets the current asynchronous execution context to given value.

-> This API may throw CONTEXT_DOES_NOT_EXISTS error if accessed without initializing the context properly.
+> This API may throw CONTEXT_DOES_NOT_EXIST error if accessed without initializing the context properly.

 ### create(context?: unknown)

 Creates a given context for the current asynchronous execution.
-This method shouldn't be used most of the times and relevant only when you need to support some even driven case such and can't use the `run` method directly.
+It is recommended to use the `run` method.
+This method should be used in special cases in which the `run` method cannot be used directly.

 > Note that if this method will be called not within a AsyncResource context, it will effect current execution context and should be used with caution.